pythonswirls/StudySensor/README.md

 ### Louisiana Tech University
 ### Spring Quarter 2024

-For our design project, we needed to come up with a product that used the Le Potato (a rapsberry-pi-alternative), it's GPIO output/input, and an intuitive GUI.
+For our design project, we needed to come up with a product that used the Le Potato (a pi-alternative), it's GPIO output/input, and an intuitive GUI.
 We decided to go with a "StudySensor", which utilizes two HR-SC04 Sonic Sensors to detect someone entering a study room.
 The information is passed from the sensor setup (managed by two instantiations of a single python class) to the "Main" portion of the program, then to the "GUI" portion.
 The entirety of the program is written in python, and uses modules Pygame, Pygame-menu, time, and the Pineworkslabs.RPi GPIO scheme.

 #### Design